HuyHuynh-Milo/Supply-Chain-Inventory-Management-PowerBI/README.md

 -> The safety stock policy and demand forecast should be adjusted to improve inventory replenishment efficiency.

 **3. High financial risk concentrated in bikes**
-- The $7.24M inventory portfolio demonstrates extreme financial concentration, the Bike category constitute majority of asset value: **$7.06M,** or **97.5%**, of the total inventory value.
+- The $7.24M inventory portfolio demonstrates extreme financial concentration; the Bike category constitutes the majority of asset value: **$7.06M, or **97.5%** of the total inventory value.
 - Clothing accounts for **$0.14M (1.9%)** and Accessories constitute the **negligible** remainder.

 -> The company's entire asset base is exposed to bicycle market risk: unexpected shift in demand for model, competitive pricing pressure, and change in sourcing cost.